thomazmz/react-feather-icons/README.md

 This application had been started with _create-react-app_ and so all React scripts are available.

 ### Feather Icons
-All svg icons used here had been sourced by [https://feathericons.com/](https://feathericons.com/).
+All svg icons used here has been provided by [https://feathericons.com/](https://feathericons.com/).